Like the finer things in life, eBooks don’t look as good as they often do without a lot of testing and loving attention to detail.

 How to Open an ePub File

-- On a Mac, you can simply download “ePub Zip“, a free and extremely handy utility that unzips and re-zips your ePub files for you.
+- On a Mac, you can download “ePub Zip“, a free and extremely handy utility that unzips and re-zips your ePub files for you.

 How to Resolve Validation Errors